Watch This: Super Fun Trailer for Euforia Film's 'Norwegian Ninja'

-Watch the first trailer for Thomas Cappelen Malling's Norwegian Ninja:
+Watch the first trailer for Thomas Cappelen Malling's Norwegian Ninja from YouTube:

 The story takes place in the time right before Commander Arne Treholt’s arrest on espionage charges in 1984, and reveals a spectacularly different version of our recent past than has been previously known.

 Norwegian Ninja is both written and directed by first-time Swedish filmmaker Thomas Cappelen Malling.
 This is actually based on a real Norwegian politician, Arne Treholt, but is more fictionalized version of him and his history.
 Mads Ousdal plays Treholt and Trond-Viggo Torgersen (last seen in O'Horten) plays King Olav V. This was on sale at Cannes, but as far as we know it doesn't actually have a US distributor yet.
 Stay tuned for updates, I guess.
-Visit the official website: ninjatroppen.no.
-Anyone into this movie at all?
+Visit their official website at ninjatroppen.no.
+Anyone into this film at all?

 Stopenz Zie Throwingz Zie Nunchukensteinz!!